mvgorcum/Sessile.drop.analysis/README.md

 To use the GUI, run GUI_sessile_drop_analysis.py, while the standalone script is sessile_drop_analysis.py.

 ## Some details
-* The code is written using Python 3.5
+* The code is written for Python 3.5
 * The edge detection uses only a horizontal subpixel correction, and when fitting the errorfunction, 40 pixels left and right of the edge are used.
 * To find the contact angle and contact point a polyfit is used, but the fit is made flipping the x and y coordinates, because polyfits don't perform well for vertical lines (ie at contact angles of 90 degrees).
 * In the non-gui script, the variable k is used to set the amount of pixels used in the polyfit, by default set at 70.